Training

 All employees expected to enter a confined space must receive Confined Space Entry training.
 This training will teach the definition and identification of a confined space, the hazards associated with work in the spaces, and the proper methods required to work safely.
 It will also cover the criteria that raise a confined space to Permit-Required Confined Space status.
 Trainees must show competence and achieve a passing grade on the course evaluation.

-*Pre-requisite/class pairing: Fall Protection Authorized User
+*Pre-requisite/class pairing: Fall Prevention and Protection

 *Recertification: Required when new hazards are introduced, procedures are changed, or deficiencies in safe work operations have occurred.

-Electrical Safety
+Electrical Safety NFPA 70E

-*Pre-requisite/class pairing: Lockout/Tagout (LOTO), First Aid/CPR/AED Annually, Bloodborne Pathogens
+*Pre-requisite/class pairing: First Aid/CPR/AED, Bloodborne Pathogens (BBP)

-*Recertification: 3 years - Required when new hazards are introduced, procedures are changed, or deficiencies in safe work operations have occurred.
+*Recertification: 3 years + Required when new hazards are introduced, procedures are changed, or deficiencies in safe work operations have occurred.

 Excavation Competent Person